Get Tech Tips

 I’ll touch on the historical significance of the Seebeck effect and the Peltier effect, as they are most relevant to the topic of refrigeration without refrigerant.

 The Seebeck effect is the earliest extension of the thermoelectric effect, discovered by Italian physicist Alessandro Volta in 1794.
 However, it was named after the person who rediscovered it in 1821, German physicist Thomas Johann Seebeck.
 The Seebeck effect merely acknowledged the buildup of an electric potential across a temperature gradient.
-When two metals of different temperatures get connected at a junction, the temperature difference can generate some electrical energy.
+When two metals of different temperatures get connected at a junction, the temperature difference can generate electrical energy.

 We’re mostly interested in a later discovery, the Peltier effect.
 The Peltier effect is an extension of the Seebeck effect.